Top 5 Heart-Healthy Foods You Should Eat Every Week

 • Roast pumpkin seeds at home for a crunchy snack.

-Portion Control: Avoiding the Pitfall
+Avoiding the pitfall

 Why it matters: